KMK-ONLINE/vscode-robotExtension/README.md

 # robotf-extension README

-This is visual studio extension for robot framework. this extension is still in its early stage.
+This is visual studio extension for robot framework. this extension is still in its early stage but fully functioning

 ## Features